Temple Baptist Church - 11-20-2022

-3. I am not thankful for those of our church family that have died this year.
+3. I am not thankful for those of our church family that have been sick or died.
 These are people that we loved; these are people who were and still are our family; these are people that will forever remain in our hearts and minds; these are people greatly missed.

 5. I am not thankful for the people who once worshipped with us are no longer here.
 What a blessing it would have been if they had all remained right with the Lord and stayed.
 So much more could have been done for missions; so much more could have been done for our city and county; so much more done to win souls to Christ.

-E. In spite of all that seems bad, there is so much that we need to be thankful for:
+E. Despite all that seems bad, there is so much that we need to be thankful for:

 2. Our great temporal blessings that we have come to expect!
 Our homes!
 Our food!
 Our clothing!
 Our freedom!
 Our transportation!
 Most of the world has nothing and we have everything.

 3. Our wonderful health that we too often take for granted!
-We are not in the hospital tonight!
-We are not in the care of hospice tonight!
-We are not at home and in bed sick tonight!
+We are not in the hospital this morning!
+We are not in the care of hospice this morning!
+We are not at home and in bed sick this morning!
 I feel good and am blessed with good health!